Martin Van Buren: Caroline episode

 British subjects in Lower Canada (now Quebec) and Upper Canada (now Ontario) rose in rebellion in 1837 and 1838, protesting their lack of responsible government.
 While the initial insurrection in Upper Canada ended quickly (following the December 1837 Battle of Montgomery's Tavern), many of the rebels fled across the Niagara River into New York, and Upper Canadian rebel leader William Lyon Mackenzie began recruiting volunteers in Buffalo.
 Mackenzie declared the establishment of the Republic of Canada and put into motion a plan whereby volunteers would invade Upper Canada from Navy Island on the Canadian side of the Niagara River.
 Several hundred volunteers traveled to Navy Island in the weeks that followed.
 They procured the steamboat Caroline to deliver supplies to Navy Island from Fort Schlosser.
-Seeking to deter an imminent invasion, British forces crossed to the American bank of the river in late December 1837, and they burned and sank the Caroline.
+Seeking to deter an imminent invasion, British forces crossed to the American bank of the river in late December 1837 and burned and sank the Caroline.
 In the melee, one American was killed and others were wounded.

 Considerable sentiment arose within the United States to declare war, and a British ship was burned in revenge.
 Van Buren, looking to avoid a war with Great Britain, sent General Winfield Scott to the Canada–United States border with large discretionary powers for its protection and its peace.
 Scott impressed upon American citizens the need for a peaceful resolution to the crisis, and made it clear that the U.S. government would not support adventuresome Americans attacking the British.
 In early January 1838, the president proclaimed neutrality in the Canadian independence issue, a declaration which Congress endorsed by passing a neutrality law designed to discourage the participation of American citizens in foreign conflicts.

 Patriot War of 1837–1838

 Rival claims in yellow.
 The diplomats split the difference along the dotted line.

 During the Canadian rebellions, Charles Duncombe and Robert Nelson created an armed secret society in Vermont, the Hunters' Lodge.
 It carried out several small attacks in Upper Canada between December 1837 and December 1838, collectively known as the Patriot War.
 Washington responded using the Neutrality Act.
 It prosecuted the leaders and actively deterred Americans from subversive activities abroad.
 In the long term, Van Buren's opposition to the Patriot War contributed to the construction of healthy Anglo-American and Canada–United States relations.
-It also led, more immediately, to a backlash among citizens regarding the seeming overreach of federal authority, which hurt congressional Democrats in the 1838 midterm elections.
+More immediately, however, it led to a backlash among citizens regarding the seeming overreach of federal authority, which hurt congressional Democrats in the 1838 midterm elections.